System Architecture#

 All agents include these common output keys:

-• status (str): ‘success’, ‘failed’, or ‘needs_improvement’
+• status (str): success, failed, or needs_review

-• error (str): Error message if failed
+• error (str, optional): error message when failed

 Data Flow Patterns#